 Visually — and this includes the production design — the film is striking.
 The house in which most of the action takes place is among the creepiest — and most improbable — in the history of old dark houses.
 It has almost TARDIS qualities in that there’s no way the exterior matches up with the cavernous interior.
 And that interior is a singularly twisted creation — like a cross between the one in Lew Landers’ The Raven (1935) and a Max Fleischer cartoon.
 At the same time, there are intimations of Tobe Hooper’s Texas Chainsaw Massacre 2 (1986) and Ken Russell’s Crimes of Passion (1984) in some of the individual details.
 It’s like a little world of the mind — an unhealthy mind.

 Aspects of the film are in the “splatstick” mode, which works nicely because you never know when the comedy is going to turn deadly serious.
 It’s also a nice change to see a movie that actually gives its child star, Brandon Adams, the top billing he deserves.
 There are imperfections to be sure, especially in the make-up for the title characters.
 There’s no way to gloss over the fact that it’s cheesy and cheap, but it’s a small price to pay for such a ballsy work.

-The Thursday Horror Picture Show will screen The People Under the Stairs on Thursday, August 18, at 8 p.m. in the Cinema Lounge of The Carolina Asheville and will be hosted by Xpress movie critics Ken Hanke and Justin Souther.
+The Thursday Horror Picture Show will screen The People Under the Stairs Thursday, Oct.
+8, at 8 p.m. in Theater Six at The Carolina Asheville, hosted by Xpress movie critic Ken Hanke.